Torbuntu/fl-studio-linux-setup/README.md

 Flatseal: https://flathub.org/apps/com.github.tchx84.Flatseal

 ## Installing Runners
 In Bottles, wine distributions are called Runners.
 There are quite a few to choose from.
 I have been using the Kron4ek builds with staging.

-#### Notes:
+You may need/want to enable Pre-Release versions under General -> Advanced in order to get newer/other versions of wine runners.

+## Notes / Updates:
 - (Jul, 2025) kron4ek-wine-10.12-staging causes FL Studio Mobile and Rack to create duplicate windows.
-Rolling down to kron4ek-wine-10.11-staging resolves this issue for me.
+This may affect other plugins as well.
+See [this issue](https://github.com/Torbuntu/fl-studio-linux-setup/issues/2).
+Rolling down to kron4ek-wine-10.11-staging resolves the duplicate/ghost window for me.
-- You may need/want to enable Pre-Release versions under General -> Advanced in order to get newer/other versions of wine runners.

 ## DLL Components
 I use DXVK and VKD3D in my bottles.